 - By this point, quitting seems understandable, justified, and ideal.

 This year, I’m determined to combat the black and white thinking surrounding the resolutions I’ve set forth for myself.
-Here is how I plan to stay true to the goals I’ve set out to achieve in 2018!
+Here is how I plan to stay true to the goals I’ve set out to achieve this year!

 Focus on what you have done